-You've been growing out and taking care of your locs (regular retwisting, conditioning and so on), and then one day, one simply falls out!
+You've been growing out and taking care of your locs (regular retwisting, conditioning, and so on), and then one day, one falls out.
 Or maybe you can see that some of them are very thin at the roots and barely hanging on.
-After growing out your locs for years, you don't want all of them to fall out!
-Find out what's going wrong and how to stop it.
+After growing out your locs for years, you don't want all of them to fall out.
+Find out what's going wrong and how to stop your locs from falling out.

 Why Are Your Locs Falling Out?